Industry news

 When does the 2% rate officially take effect?

-The adjusted rate of 2% applies to all lodging stays occurring on or after July 1, 2026.
+The 2% TTBID assessment rate applies to all short term lodging stays occurring on or after July 1, 2026.

 What if a guest booked their stay months ago for a date in July?

-The 2% assessment applies to the date of the stay, not the date of the booking.
-If the stay occurs on or after July 1, 2026, the 2% rate must be applied and remitted to the Town, regardless of when the reservation was made.
+If the stay occurs on or after July 1, 2026, the 2% TTBID assessment rate applies, regardless of when the reservation was booked.

 How do I update this in my booking platform (Airbnb, VRBO, etc.)?